preetisharma16/CMPE283_Assignment3/Assignment4/readme.md

   ![image 1](./pics/out2.png?raw=true )

-  3. Now inserting kernels with ept=0
+  3. Now inserting kernels with ept=0 with nsmod /lib/modules/XXX/kernel/arch/x86/kvm/kvm-intel.ko ept=0. where XXX is the version of the kernel you build for assignment 3.

   ![image 1](./pics/out3.png?raw=true )